robOcity/ai-course/week-5-logical-agents-in-wumpus-world.md

 # Week 5 - Logical Agents in Wumpus World

-1. Motivation: Introducing predicate logic and applying it to Wumpus World - a simple grid-based hunting game.
+1. Motivation: Introducing first-order logic and applying it to Wumpus World - a simple grid-based hunting game.

 1. Learning objectives